Last updated on 13th June 2023 at 21:22 by Alex Nicholas

 At the very heart of any search engine algorithm is one outright necessity, the search query must return accurate results that reflect exactly what the searcher is looking for, if it doesn't then it's failed in it's objective.

-- Keyword research: Needs to identify queries that the Website should target to drive growth.
-These keywords must suit/match the persona of your ideal customer so that the traffic driven to your site is potential business for you.
+- Keyword research: Needs to identify queries that the website should target to drive growth.
+These keywords must suit/match the persona of your ideal customer so that the traffic driven to your site has the potential to provide business for you.
 Proper keyword research will find gaps or missed opportunities that grow your bottom line.
-What you must never do is chase countless keywords on numerous pages in an aggressive content strategy that chases worthless visitors and all too often leads to keyword cannibalisation and a weak Website.
+What you must never do is chase countless keywords on numerous pages in an aggressive content strategy that chases worthless visitors and all too often leads to keyword cannibalisation and a weak website.
 Focus is key.

 - Detailed content strategy: Identifying the right keywords is great, but they're nothing without a detailed content strategy that will bring visitors to your site and into paying customers.
 By having an SEO content strategy in place you know exactly where you need to position yourself and how you're going to get there.

 - Adjusting keyword targets: Arguably the best opportunities lie within the underperforming content you already have on your site as these pages will already have some standing in the SERPS.
 The focus here must be in adjusting the target keywords to better fit the vertical the page is in, with the results often coming much faster than creating new pages.
 This invariably leads to rewriting some, if not all of the content.

 - Matching searcher intent: You may well have already heard of “intent” within search queries, if so you should also know that it goes hand-in-hand with your keyword targets, for example:

 - Informational intent: These are searches for answers to specific questions such as “the best way to handle website crawl management” or “what's the weather like tomorrow”.